tungerer/tungerer.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I'm a postdoc in Psychology of Language at the University of Toronto, where I work with <a href="http://blairarmstrong.net/">Dr. Blair C. Armstrong</a> as part of the <a href="https://www.utsc.utoronto.ca/labs/caplab/">Computation and Psycholinguistics Laboratory (CAP lab)</a>.
-In my work, I combine psycholinguistic experiments, corpus analyses, and computational modeling to investigate language representation, processing, and learning.
+I am a linguist and cognitive scientist working at LMU Munich.
+In my research, I combine psycholinguistic experiments, corpus analyses, and computational modeling to investigate language use, processing, and learning.

 <b>----- Recent books -----</b>